 The 13th annual Science in Public conference will provide an innovative, engaging, and creative interdisciplinary space to explore the intersection of science and publics.
 Taking place from Wednesday 10 to Friday 12 July 2019, the theme for the conference is ‘the global and the local’; the organisers hope to increase engagement between practitioners and researchers locally, nationally, and globally whilst also thinking through the implications of science communication and practice on the different scales we are often expected to and need to work on.
 The conference is open to variety of formats and content, which means that the sub-themes of the conference will be driven by the submissions that we receive.
 We are looking to include the widest possible range of perspectives in the programme content and encourage you to contact us with questions you might have about potential contributions.

-Join us on Wednesday 10th July for a FREE evening of Interactive Memorable Methods to Explore Research & Science as an 'Experience'.
+Join us 6-8pm on Wednesday 10th July at Salford Media City Campus for a FREE evening of Interactive Memorable Methods to Explore Research & Science as an 'Experience'.
 IMMERSE yourself and discover the local, global and virtual through sight, sound, sensation, touch and taste.
 We will be hosting an array of activities developed from different communities locally across Salford and Greater Manchester.
+Sample socially and environmentally responsible food from our sustainable street food market.
+This satellite event is organised by The University of Salford as part of the annual Festival of Research.

 The IMMERSE experience offers opportunities to: